sjvrijn/sjvrijn.github.io/_posts/2019-09-28-how-to-timeit.md

 {% endhighlight %}

 ## Commandline: python -m timeit
+Python's `timeit` module can also be run as a commandline tool.

+{% highlight bash %}
+$ python -m timeit -n 10000 'pass'
+10000 loops, best of 3: 0.0109 usec per loop
+{% endhighlight %}

+The usage is similar to the imported function as shown in the previous section, although the `-n` option is more optional than in the imported function.
+What I mean with that?
+If you don't specify a number of times to run your snippet, it will try successive powers of 10 (10, 100, 1000, ...) until the total time spent is at least 0.2 seconds.
+It also reports the actual time per iteration, instead of having to calculate that yourself.
+This is reported in `nsec`, `usec`, `msec` or `sec`, for nano-, micro-, mili- and whole seconds respectively.

+{% highlight bash %}
+$ python3 -m timeit 'pass'
+100000000 loops, best of 3: 0.00856 usec per loop
+{% endhighlight %}

 ### Standalone one-liners
+Testing one-liners with the commandline is as easy as replacing `pass` from the introduction with the code you want to test, and the `timeit` tool will automatically report the time in a nice human-readable format.

 {% highlight bash %}
 $ python -m timeit '", ".join(str(n) for n in range(100))'